binh-vu/cython_sparsehash/readme.md

-# Cython wrapped of google sparsehash library (hashtable)
+# A Cython wrapped of google sparsehash library (hashtable)